JonJagger/cyber-dojo/readme.txt

 ========
 Each computer can post tweet like messages which appear on the lower left hand side.
-I encourage players to use this to work together, particularly when running a dojo with the aim of getting working solutions on _all_ laptops (eg in The Average Time To Green Game).
+I encourage players to use this to work together, particularly when running a practice-kata with the aim of getting working solutions on _all_ laptops (eg in The Average Time To Green Game).